saucy-tech/saucy-tech/README.md

 ## About me

-- ⚡ Passionate Bitcoin Enthusiast
+- ⚡ Bitcoin Enthusiast
 - 🌎 Geographic Information System (GIS) and Map Lover
-- 📚 Devoted Reader of Technical and Philosophical Books, Especially Those Related to Bitcoin
-- 🌱 Open to Opportunities within the Bitcoin Ecosystem, Eager to Contribute to Technological Advancements
+- 🌱 Open to Opportunities within the Bitcoin Ecosystem
 - 📫 Reach Out for Collaboration on Exciting New Projects

 <br>